pawanbenjamin/developer-setup-guide/windows/wsl-ubuntu-setup.md

 and then an "Ubuntu" window opens and installs Ubuntu (this step might take a while)

 It will prompt you for your username.
 You can make this whatever you would like.
+IT MAY NOT SHOW UP AS YOU TYPE FOR SECURITY REASONS, BUT IS STILL THERE!

 Remember this is a new *virtual computer*, it has it's own username and it's own password.
 So don't forget it!